chunky-dev/chunky/CONTRIBUTING.md

 ##### Open the Project
 From inside IntelliJ (if you cloned with IntelliJ you can likely skip this step)
-- `File` -> `Open` -> Select the first `build.gradle` file within the cloned folder
+- `File` -> `Open` -> Select the first `build.gradle` file within the cloned folder (You may also select the folder containing the `build.gradle` file)

 You may have to wait some time while IntelliJ indexes the project, and imports it.
 (The little loading bar in the bottom right)